jpan928/bayesassurance_rpackage/README.md

   2. Open command prompt.
   3. Identify path of the folder to where R is installed and run `PATH <your.file.path.here>`.
   An example of this file path is C:\Program Files\R\R-4.1.3\bin\x64.
-  4. On the same command prompt, navigate to the directory containing the bayesassurance_rpackage folder.
+  4. On the same command prompt, navigate to the directory containing the `bayesassurance_rpackage` folder.
   (Do not go into this folder.)
   5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` in the command prompt to install the bayesassurance package.
   6. Open R Studio and run `library(bayesassurance)` and start using package normally.

+# Replication Materials

+For JSS reviewers, R scripts containing the necessary code to reproduce figures and examples in the manuscript can be found under `Replication_Material`.

 # Vignettes